abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/welcome.md

 ![google analytics](img/welcomeinfogoogle.png)

-Great, you have define welcome info messages to show maintenance informations, and add some javascript source code if need.
+You have now defined welcome info messages to display maintenance information and optionally inject JavaScript source code into the login page.